-Best AWS alternatives: ranked
+Best Amazon Web Services alternatives: ranked

 - Liquid Web – overall the best AWS alternative for cloud VPS hosting